trueos/pcbsd/src-qt5/docs/controlpanel.rst

 ==============

 This section describes the various tasks that can be performed using the graphical System Manager utility.
 System Manager can be accessed from
-:menuselection:`Control Panel --> System Manager` or by typing pc-su :command:`pc-sysmanager`.
+:menuselection:`Control Panel --> System Manager` or by typing :command:`pc-su pc-sysmanager`.
 You will be prompted to input your password.

 The "General" tab, shown in Figure 8.8a, displays the following system information: